xwj31/magnificent-turtle-b75b2/src/pages/index.md

     recent_count: 3
   - type: cta_section
     title: Setup a meeting with us
-    subtitle: Want to find out more about how your investment
+    subtitle: 'Want to find out more about how your investment will be put to work. '
     actions:
       - label: Book Meeting
         url: /features